Thrust, a theme for Rust.

 Theme Accent Colors

 In addition to Thrust Orange, I created Red, Yellow and Green versions of the theme.
-This was mainly to ensure the workflow I had created was sufficiently flexible, but if you like the others or want more colors, let me know.
+This was mainly to ensure the workflow I had created was sufficiently flexible at creating variations on the primary theme, but if you like the others or want more options, let me know.

 Customizing the Theme